stripe/veneur/README.md

   * `foo.bar.call_duration_ms.max`: by-host tagged maximum value
   * `foo.bar.call_duration_ms.min`: by-host tagged minimum value

+Clients can choose to override this behavior by including the tag `veneurlocalonly`.

 ## Approximate Histograms

 Because Veneur is built to handle lots and lots of data, it uses approximate histograms.
 We have our own implementation of [Dunning's t-digest](tdigest/merging_digest.go), which has bounded memory consumption and reduced error at extreme quantiles.
 Metrics are consistently routed to the same worker to distribute load and to be added to the same histogram.